Doc McJames

-James McCutchen McJames (August 27, 1874 – September 23, 1901) was a professional baseball player.
+James McCutchen McJames (August 27, 1874 – September 23, 1901) was an American professional baseball player.
 He was a right-handed pitcher over parts of six seasons (1895–1899, 1901) with the Washington Senators, Baltimore Orioles, and Brooklyn Superbas.
 He was the National League strikeout champion in 1897 with the Washington Senators.
-For his career, he compiled a 79–80 record in 178 appearances, with a 3.43 ERA and 593 strikeouts.
+For his career, he compiled a 79–80 record in 178 appearances, with a 3.43 earned run average (ERA) and 593 strikeouts.

 Early career

 Following his breakout year with the Washington Senators in 1897, McJames was sold to the Baltimore Orioles where he achieved stardom with a 27–15 record, pitched 40 complete games in 42 starts, and had an earned run average of 2.36 in the 1898 season.
 McJames was second in the league with 178 strikeouts, fourth in ERA, and fourth in complete games.
 This 1898 Orioles squad has long been considered one of the best teams ever, with McJames as the team's star pitcher.
 This team included such baseball legends as John McGraw, Willie Keeler, Hughie Jennings, and Wild Bill Donovan.
 The following season the owners of the Baltimore Orioles purchased a half interest in the Brooklyn Bridegrooms (dubbed the "Superbas" by the media) and took their best players with them.
 This included James, Jennings, Keeler, Jay Hughes, and Joe Kelley.
 During the final game of 1899, his first season with the Superbas, James came within one out of throwing a no-hitter in his 4–0 victory over the Boston Beaneaters.
 The no-hitter was spoiled by future Hall of Famer Hugh Duffy with a ninth-inning single.